Sunday, March 21, 2010

 View of the Great Salt Lake, you get a feel for its size once you are out there.

-The starting point, you can see my house from here, approximately equal distance from the shoreline and the snow capped mountains.
+The starting point, you can see my house from here.

 Here is where the ride gets interesting.
-As I am riding toward this herd of buffalo a wide-eyed runner passes me going the opposite direction.
+As I am riding toward this herd of Buffalo a wide-eyed runner passes me going the opposite direction.
 He stopped me and said "If I were you I would turn around and go the other way.
-The buffalo are agitated by something; they ran me up a rock and tried to kill me."
-I have ridden within a few feet of buffalo lots of times.
+The Buffalo are agitated by something; they ran me up a rock and tried to kill me."
+I have ridden within a few feet of Buffalo lots of times.
 They usually respond the same way cattle do, in that either they just stand there and look at you or they run off, no big deal, but in the back of my mind I was a little scared.
-There was another way out but this was the quickest and funnest way and I really did not want to miss a fun super fast downhill so I rolled the dice with the buffalo.
+There was another way out but this was the quickest and funnest way and I really did not want to miss a fun super fast downhill so I rolled the dice.

 I waited for a while and when they had backed off the trail a little ways I climbed down, grabbed my bike and walked ten feet when the herd charged for the second time.
 Back up on the rocks, fast.
-Three buffalo charged to the base of the rock and again started pawing at the ground grunting and snorting.
+Three Buffalo charged to the base of the rock and again started pawing at the ground grunting and snorting.
 I stood there and tried to look BIG.
 This time I gave them a good solid 20 minutes before climbing down from my perch and when I did come down I circled down off the other side of the hill just out of sight to make my pass.
-I was terrified as I was bush whacking the long way around the herd that they would come charging over the hill and this time there would be nowhere to hide.
+I was terrified as I was bush whacking the long way around the herd.
+I was afraid that they would come charging over the hill and this time there would be nowhere to hide.
 Luckily they didn't and when I got a safe distance past the herd I circled back around and picked up the trail.
 I had been riding for three hours by this time but with the adrenalin pumping I stood up on the pedals and got the hell out of there.
-As I picked back up on the pavement I was tempted to swing by the restaurant on the Island and order a big fat juicy Buffalo Burger, instead I just put my head down and rode the Adrenalin Highway home.
+As I picked back up on the pavement I was tempted to swing by the restaurant on the Island and order a big fat juicy Buffalo Burger, instead I just put my head down and hammered my way home.

 Here is a link to another story of a guy who was not as lucky as I was.